wallarm/product-documentation/docs/latest/installation/oob/web-server-mirroring/aws-ami.md

 Configure your web server to mirror incoming traffic to the Wallarm node.
 For configuration details, we recommend to refer to your web server documentation.

-Inside the [link](overview.md#examples-of-web-server-configuration-for-traffic-mirroring), you will find the example configuration for the most popular of web servers (NGINX, Traefik, Envoy, Istio).
+Inside the [link](overview.md#examples-of-web-server-configuration-for-traffic-mirroring), you will find the example configuration for the most popular of web servers (NGINX, Traefik, Envoy).

 ## 9. Test the Wallarm operation